miner2046/Bonkcoin-core/doc/build-unix.md

 * Non-executable Stack
     If the stack is executable, trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, Bonkcoin should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, Friccoin should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.